 What are 4-H Programs?

 4-H programs are the umbrella for 4-H content areas.
-4-H programs are underneath the three mission mandates: science, engineering and technology, healthy living, and citizenship.
+The 4-H mission focuses principally on the following areas: science, engineering and technology, healthy living, and citizenship.
 4-H Programs differ from 4-H projects because they include a variety of knowledge areas and are inclusive of many projects and events.
 Programs can target specific audiences, seek out community partnerships and have funding sources that provide resources.
 The identified 4-H program areas in Nevada are: 4-H Afterschool; Ambassadors; Collegiate 4-H; Cloverbuds; Healthful Living; Military; Shooting Sports; and Science, Technology, Engineering and Math (STEM).

 What is a 4-H project?